Meet the Doctors

 She enjoys her time away from the office with her furry friends at home and loves being outside and in the garden.

 Dr. Rankin is licensed in the state of Kansas.
-She is currently a member of the American Veterinary Medical Association, the Kansas Veterinary Medical Association, the American Association of Bovine Practitioners and leads the Veterinary Science 4-H Spin Club.
+She is currently a member of the American Veterinary Medical Association, the Kansas Veterinary Medical Association, and the American Association of Bovine Practitioners.

 She enjoys running and spending time with her family.